Nimrod Borenstein: Composer

 Vladimir Ashkenazy has been a supporter of Borenstein's music for many years.
 In 2013 Ashkenazy conducted the Philharmonia Orchestra for a performance of The Big Bang and Creation of the Universe.
 Later that year he conducted the Philharmonia Orchestra at the Royal Festival Hall in the world premiere of If you will it, it is no dream.

-The past few years have seen Nimrod Borenstein's compositions premiered and performed at the Royal Opera House and the Royal Festival Hall in London, the Salle Gaveau in Paris and the Carnegie Hall in New York.
-His works have also featured in numerous music festivals across Europe such as It's All About Piano in London, the Burgos International Music Festival and Belgrade Cello Fest.
+The past few years have seen Nimrod Borenstein's compositions premiered and performed at the Royal Opera House and the Royal Festival Hall in London, the Salle Gaveau in Paris, Carnegie Hall in New York, and in Milan, where Nayden Todorov conducted the Italian premiere of The Big Bang and the Creation of the Universe, Op.
+52. His works have also featured in numerous music festivals across Europe such as It's All About Piano in London, the Burgos International Music Festival and Belgrade Cello Fest.

 Borenstein's Shell Adagio (published by Boosey & Hawkes) has been played by 16 different orchestras, including a concert at Carnegie Hall.
 In 2014 his Violin concerto was premiered by Dmitry Sitkovetsky and the Oxford Philomusica conducted by Marios Papadopoulos at the Sheldonian Theatre in Oxford.

 A particular highlight of the 2014/15 season was the world premiere at the Royal Opera House of Suspended, a work written for Gandini Juggling's 4 x 4: Ephemeral Architectures show.
 A huge international success, Suspended has had to date more than 200 performances (from the Edinburgh International Festival to the Taipei Arts Festival etc.).

 Nimrod Borenstein is currently engaged in a multi-year ‘24 Piano Etudes’ project - the first 12 to be recorded and released by Naxos in 2022.

 Nimrod Borenstein's substantial catalogue currently numbers over ninety works including orchestral and chamber music as well as vocal and solo instrumental pieces.